 |Elevation Change:||+2,288' net elevation gain (+2,328' total roundtrip elevation gain)|

-The short but challenging hike to Green Mountain rewards visitors with rangy panoramas over Boulder County's back range, Indian Peaks Wilderness Area, and Rocky Mountain National Park.
-As with many Boulder-area destinations, there are several ways to get there.
-The Gregory Canyon and Ranger trails offer the most direct route.
+The short but steep hike to Green Mountain (8,144') leads to a 100 mile panorama of the Continental Divide from the summit.
+As with many Boulder-area destinations there are several ways to get there - the Gregory Canyon and Ranger trails offer the most direct route:

-The trail eases considerably as it curls southwest to the Ranger Trail - Long Canyon Trail split (1.3 miles : 6,655').
+Travel eases considerably on a SW curl to the Ranger Trail - Long Canyon Trail split (1.3 miles : 6,655').
 Merge left onto the Ranger Trail.
-The Ranger Trail remains flat to the historic Greenman Lodge (1.45 miles), past which it climbs methodically through fir and lodgepole to the E.M.
+The Ranger Trail remains flat to the historic Greenman Lodge (1.45 miles), past which it climbs methodically to the E.M.
 Greenman Trail split (1.75 miles : 6,950').

 - Steep sections, especially on north-facing slopes, can be snow covered through mid-spring.
 Hiking poles or traction devices are recommended during this period.